onzag/itemize/docs/tutorials/airbnb/06-reservation.md

 }
 ```

-And in the text property that displays the title, let's just hack the price right in there:
+And in the text property that displays the title at the `ListItemText`, let's just hack the price right in there where `<View id="title" />` used to be alone:

 ```tsx
 <>